(References to surplus and deficit in this note refer to the surplus and deficit of ‘the Financial Statements of the Government of New Zealand’).

 Interest rate risk is the risk that the value of financial instruments will fluctuate due to changes in interest rates.

 Changes in interest rates impact discount rates.
 The risk is that if interest rates rise, the value of the scheme will significantly decrease as the discount rates applied to the expected future repayments will be higher, decreasing their value.

 Changes in interest rates could also impact on the Government’s return on loans advanced.
-The interest rate attached to the loans is set by the Government.
+The interest rate and the interest write-off provisions attached to student loans are set by the Government.

 Performance of the scheme

 A detailed explanation and insight into the performance of the scheme is available in the Student Loan Scheme Annual Report on the Education Counts website.